-Additional Treatments for Stopping Pain Pills and Controlling Dependence
+Other Addiction Treatments for Pain Pills

 Detox and medications are only part of the answer for stopping pain pills and staying off them.
 They can be great tools to help process these drugs out of the body and reach a safe physical balance; however, the emotional aspects of drug dependence and addiction need to be handled too.